-"PCP" is a commonly used acronym or abbreviation to describe a your primary health care provider.
+"PCP" is a acronym or abbreviation that is used to describe a primary health care provider.
 This is usually a physician, but can also be a nurse practitioner or physician's assistant who works under the direction of a physician.

 A variety of Riverside medical professionals are trained to provide you and your family with primary care.
-To help you determine what type of doctor may be right for you, here is helpful information about several types of primary care providers:
+To help you find out what type of provider may be right for you, here is helpful information about several types of primary care providers:

 Pediatricians are physicians trained to care for newborns, infants, children and adolescents.
 They also attend four years of medical school followed by three years of residency training.
 They provide preventive care for healthy children and treat children who are injured or ill.
 They specialize in childhood diseases, growth and emotional health.

 Medical Doctors (M.D.s) and Doctors of Osteopathy (D.O.s) are physicians who are licensed to practice medicine.
 The main difference is in the type of four-year medical school they attend (medical or osteopathic).
 Following medical school, both obtain graduate medical education through internships and residencies.
 Like M.D.s, D.O.s may choose to practice in any specialty area.
 Each must pass similar examinations for licensure and board-certification.

 Nurse Practitioners and Physician Assistants

 Many primary care physicians also use "midlevel" care providers to help take care of their patients.
 "Midlevel" is a term used to describe nurse practitioners and physician assistants who are trained to care for patients under the supervision of a physician.
 They are licensed to provide care, as well as order diagnostic tests or prescribe many medications.